techidaily/site-ai-voice-clone/source/_posts/2024-approved-ai-avatars-online.md

 ### 3-Step Guidance to Translate French Video to English

 1. The first step is to sign up for Virbo.
-You can visit the official[Virbo Video Translate App](https://virbo.wondershare.com/app/video-translate) page and select “**Login** ” in the right-hand corner.
+You can visit the official [Virbo Video Translate App](https://virbo.wondershare.com/app/video-translate) page and select “**Login** ” in the right-hand corner.

 ![Login or Sign Up for Virbo](https://images.wondershare.com/virbo/article/9-best-french-video-translators-online-and-download-options-2.jpg)